jamiephan/HeroesOfTheStorm_TryMode2.0/TOOLS.md

 # Tools

+## Prerequisite

+In order for the tools to work, some specific environment configurations must be done.

+- Environment: `Linux` (or `WSL`)
+- System Libraries:
+    - cmake
+    - libbz2-dev
+    - zlib1g-dev
+    - python
+    - build-essential
+- Nodejs: `10.X.X` (Other versions might not work)

-All tools require `nodejs` to do so.
-After installed `nodejs` and cloned the repo, do a `npm install`.
+After installed the libraries and application above, in this directory, run `npm install`.

->Note: Due to how the storm-extract library works, this only support Nodejs 10.

-In addition, it requires a Linux Enviorment to do so.
-If you are on Linux, great, if you are on Windows, try using `WSL` with `Ubuntu` installed.

->TODO: Make it compatible with Windows.

 # Pre-usage Configuration (\*Required)

 All the settings are stored in the `.env` file in the root of the project directory.

-Before using any tools, rename `.env.example` into `.env` (remove the `.example` at the end) and modify the configuation to fit your need.
+Before using any tools, rename `.env.example` into `.env` (remove the `.example` at the end) and modify the configuration to fit your need.

-This tool uses `dotenv` to load the configs into Enviorment Variables (`process.env`).
+This tool uses `dotenv` to load the configs into Environment Variables (`process.env`).
 The settings are `key=value` pairs with strings having double quote.

 Example: `HEROES_OF_THE_STORM_INSTALL_LOCATION="/mnt/c/Program Files/Heroes of the Storm"`.